mendix/docs/content/en/docs/refguide/modeling/pages/on-click-event.md

 * **Close page** – specifies whether the current page should be closed.
 * **Auto-synchronize** – specifies whether synchronization should happen when the save button is clicked for a Mendix application running in an offline profile.
 When an object is saved in a Mendix application running in an offline profile it is stored in a local database until it can be synchronized with the server (for more information on the capabilities of offline apps, see [Offline First](/refguide/offline-first/).
 In practice, this means that uploading a new object to the server requires two distinct actions: saving the object and [synchronizing it](/refguide/mobile/building-efficient-mobile-apps/offlinefirst-data/synchronization/).

+This event cannot be used on pages that change .
+{{% alert color="info" %}}
-This event cannot be used on pages that change [external entities](/refguide/external-entities/).
-Use the [Send External Object](/refguide/send-external-object/) activity to save changes to external entities.
+Support for saving changes to [external entities](/refguide/external-entities/) by using a save button was introduced in Studio Pro [10.4.0](/releasenotes/studio-pro/10.4/).
+In earlier versions, you can use the [Call a microflow](#call-microflow) event in combination with the [Send External Object](/refguide/send-external-object/) activity to save changes to external entities.
+{{% /alert %}}

 ### 3.8 Cancel Changes {#cancel-changes}